-The new development should offer quality, modern apartment-style housing appealing to students at the sophomore level and above to address bed loss resulting from the decommissioning of South Campus.
-The development should offer a variety of housing options that have different rent structures, spaces for gathering (e.g. café, theatre) and recreation (e.g. gymnasium, volleyball court).
+The new development will offer quality, modern apartment-style housing appealing to students at the sophomore level and above to address bed loss resulting from the decommissioning of South Campus.
+The development will provide private and semi-private bedroom and bathroom accommodations with full kitchens and living rooms.
+A community center for the complex will provide a café, recreation areas, gathering spaces, resident mailboxes, and management offices.